 - Point-Source National Pollutant Discharge Elimination System (NPDES) Permits are administered under Section 402 of the Clean Water Act to regulate discharges to federal surface waters from point-source and non-point discharge sources.
 Point-source NPDES permits are issued to specific entities that discharge to surface waters.
-The Regional Board implements the NPDES program under authority delegated by EPA.
-NPDES permits are established for five-year periods, but can be renewed. - The Regional Board regulates non-point source discharges from Municipal Separate Storm Sewer Systems (MS4s) Program that jointly regulate stormwater copermittees.
-The MS4 NPDES permits establish prohibitions, effluent limitations, action levels, monitoring and reporting requirements, and required runoff management programs for regulating runoff and stormwater discharges.
-Currently, San Diego County MS4 copermittees are regulated under a single MS4 NPDES permit. - Waste Discharge Requirements are issued by the Regional Board to regulate wastewater discharges (or threatened discharges) to land or to groundwater.
-Waste discharge requirements specify effluent concentration limits that are based on ensuring compliance with applicable Basin Plan groundwater quality concentration objectives. - List of 303(d) Impaired Waters, prepared by the Regional Board pursuant to CWA Section 303(d), identifies surface waters that are not in compliance with applicable water quality standards.
+The San Diego Water Board implements the NPDES program under authority delegated by EPA.
+NPDES permits are established for five-year periods, but can be renewed. - The San Diego Water Board regulates discharges from Municipal Separate Storm Sewer Systems (MS4s) under a regional permit that jointly regulates stormwater Copermittees.
+The MS4 NPDES permit establishes prohibitions, effluent limitations, action levels, monitoring and reporting requirements, and required runoff management programs for regulating discharges. - Waste Discharge Requirements are issued by the San Diego Water Board to regulate wastewater discharges (or threatened discharges) to land or to groundwater.
+Waste discharge requirements specify effluent concentration limits that are based on ensuring compliance with applicable Basin Plan groundwater quality concentration objectives. - List of 303(d) Impaired Waters, prepared by the San Diego Water Board pursuant to CWA Section 303(d), identifies surface waters that are not in compliance with applicable water quality standards.
 The list is forwarded to the State Board, along with recommended schedules for the preparation of Total Daily Maximum Loads (TMDLs) and waste load allocations to attain the standards.
-EPA approved the State's 2008/2010 303(d) impaired water list in November 2011.
+EPA approved the State's 2014/2016 303(d) impaired water bodies list in April 2018.

-Focus on Regional Board Coordination
+Focus on San Diego Water Board Coordination

 While IRWM planning activities can be affected by regulatory actions taken by resource or health agencies (see Section 7.4.1), the flexibility of resource and health agencies to coordinate with the IRWM Program may be limited by a narrow range of regulatory authority or focus, inflexible regulatory requirements or mandates, and decision processes that do not incorporate stakeholder input.
-The Regional Board purview, on the other hand, extends over a broad range of IRWM planning activities.
-Additionally, the Regional Board consults with the resource agencies, health agencies, EPA, and the State Board in establishing water quality standards and permits requirements and offers a built-in opportunity for interagency input.
-Additional reasons for considering opportunities for IRWM/Regional Board collaboration include:
+The San Diego Water Board purview, on the other hand, extends over a broad range of IRWM planning activities.
+Additionally, the San Diego Water Board consults with the resource agencies, health agencies, EPA, and the State Board in establishing water quality standards and permits requirements and offers a built-in opportunity for interagency input.
+Additional reasons for considering opportunities for IRWM/San Diego Water Board collaboration include:

-- the IRWM Program and Regional Board each focus on issues specific to the San Diego Region, - parallels exist in the water quality protection goals of the IRWM Program and the Regional Board, - the IRWM Program and Regional Board operate under open processes that encourages public participation and stakeholder input, and - the Regional Board enjoys flexibility in establishing water quality standards that are specific to the water quality and beneficial use protection needs of the San Diego Region.
+- the IRWM Program and San Diego Water Board each focus on issues specific to the San Diego Region, - parallels exist in the water quality protection goals of the IRWM Program and the San Diego Water Board, - the IRWM Program and San Diego Water Board operate under open processes that encourages public participation and stakeholder input, and - the San Diego Water Board enjoys flexibility in establishing water quality standards that are specific to the water quality and beneficial use protection needs of the San Diego Region.

-Additionally, while the Regional Board's regulatory mandates have expanded over the years, resources available to the Regional Board have not kept pace with the expansion of these regulatory responsibilities.
-As a result, the Regional Board utilizes its limited resources to address what it deems to represent the highest priority regional water resource protection needs.
+Additionally, while the San Diego Water Board's regulatory mandates have expanded over the years, resources available to the San Diego Water Board and the regulated Copermittees have not kept pace with the expansion of these regulatory responsibilities.
+As a result, the San Diego Water Board and the Copermittees utilize their limited resources to address what it deems to represent the highest priority regional water resource protection needs.
 The IRWM Program is, in essence, a stakeholder-driven resource allocation process.
-In areas where IRWM and Regional Board goals and responsibilities are compatible, the potential exists for resources provided through the IRWM Program to assist the Regional Board in addressing a greater range of water quality issues and priorities.
+In areas where IRWM and San Diego Water Board goals and responsibilities are compatible, the potential exists for resources provided through the IRWM Program to assist the San Diego Water Board and Copermittees in addressing a greater range of water quality issues and priorities.